 Quite often you have your web application delivering emails using SMTP and a migration to Postmark would require you to change your code.
 With SMTP access at your disposal, you can simply change a configuration setting in your application and instantly switch delivery to Postmark.

-Just as the REST API uses a server’s API token to authenticate the client, SMTP access is also configured per server.
-The outbound server settings page allows you to enable or disable SMTP access for a server.
+Just as the REST API uses a transactional message stream’s API token to authenticate the client, SMTP access is also configured per transactional message stream.
+A transactional message stream's Settings page allows you to enable or disable SMTP access for the message stream.

-After enabling access, you will be able to connect to smtp.postmarkapp.com using your server API token as both a user name and password.
+After enabling access, you will be able to connect to smtp.postmarkapp.com using the transactional message stream's API token as both a user name and password.
 Our SMTP servers are now able to accept your messages and they will be routed to the Postmark mail queue.

 The SMTP servers that accept messages are globally distributed around the world.
 Since SMTP can be a chatty and slow protocol, we created multiple data centers in San Jose, Newark, and Amsterdam.
 Depending on your location you will be routed to the closest server for the fastest response times possible.
 For instance, if your application servers are in London, your messages will be automatically routed to our Amsterdam facility, resulting very low latency and faster performance for your application.

 The REST API is the primary API for the service and the SMTP endpoint is considered a migration route.
 Using SMTP access avoids big changes to your code base.